 When a player scores a goal, possession of the ball always goes to the team that conceded the goal.

 No matter what team is taking the kick-off, there are certain positions that every player has to be in at the time of the kick-off.

-At kick-off, all players must be positioned in their own half of the soccer field.
-They must also be stay at least ten yds (9.15 m) from the ball until it is in play.
-The only exception to this is the player who is taking the kick-off.
+All players, except the player taking the kick, must be positioned in their own half of the soccer field at kick-off.
+The opponents of the team taking the kick-off must also be at least ten yds (9.15 m) from the ball until it is in play.
+The center circle marks this distance.

 At the kick-off, whether at the beginning of either half or after a goal, you will notice that all the players return to their own half of the field.
 The idea of this is to reset the field of play and return the position of the players back to an equal starting point.